North Park is only open Friday at 3pm until Sunday at 2pm every week. Hours are extended only on federal Holiday weekends.

 Close: Friday - Saturday 10pm, Sunday 2pm

 You can not check in or drive in after the gates are locked.
-Speak with the gate attendants when you arrive so they can answer any questions you have about coming in after 10pm and the gate hours.
+Speak with the gate attendants when you arrive so they can answer any questions you have about coming in after gate closing time.

 North park sets on the north side of Canyon Lake's dam.
 It was built in the 1950s as a scenic viewing park and later converted into a primitive camping park.
 It is a small park with only 20 campsites, 1 restroom, 2 water fountains, a gate house, and some of the best views of canyon lake.
 You can watch spectacular sunsets across the lake from the point of the park the juts out into the water.
 The park is open from April 1st through the end of September on weekends only!
 Park opens on Friday and clsoes at 2pm Sunday.
 Hours are extended for holiday weekends.